-Result: The represented defendant firm settled for a minor amount.
+Result: The plaintiff settled out of court for a minor amount.